pbausch/RecommendedRSS/README.md

 	/twitter-likes?name=[username w/o @]

 It gathers the most recent tweets marked as a favorite from that user via the Twitter API.
 You'll need to register an app at the Twitter API (https://apps.twitter.com/) and pass in a consumer key, consumer secret, and app bearer token when you start this script.

+## Github

+Accepts a Github username at

+	/github-stars?name=[username]

+It scrapes the user's starred projects tab at Github and returns an RSS feed that includes those projects.